tbfld/counter.ink/content/blg/new/2025-08-25 what isn't happening.md

 - Are social scientists planning effective strategies for reforming institutions — educational, social, even parental — in order to fix this continent-wide factory for broken people?
 (If you think that sounds daft, you need to learn more about the history of progressive education — maybe start with Maria Montessori.)

-If these things aren’t happening “at scale,” and they are not, the fascists will — because they *are* doing these things.
+If these things aren’t happening “at scale,” and they are not, the fascists will win — because they *are* doing these things.